lrgao/Text-Classifier/README.md

 ### Datasets

 The raw data of our datasets are from the [KOBE](https://arxiv.org/abs/1903.12457).
-You can download the pre-processed datasets used in our paper on [Google Drive](https://drive.google.com/drive/folders/1xKaIHIm8TLBu6IlTVMFYX4zge2zM3lwi?usp=sharing).
+You can download the pre-processed datasets used in this project on [Google Drive](https://drive.google.com/drive/folders/1xKaIHIm8TLBu6IlTVMFYX4zge2zM3lwi?usp=sharing).

 ### Fine-tuning